eflows4hpc/datacatalog/README.md

 | DATACATALOG_APISERVER_JSON_STORAGE_PATH | `./app/data`           | Directory where the data (i.e. dataset info) is stored |
 | DATACATALOG_APISERVER_USERDB_PATH       | `./app/userdb.json`    | Location of the `.json` file containing the accounts   |

+There is also the logging configuration to consider:

+TODO

 ### Security

 Certain operations will only be possible, if the request is authenticated.
 The API has an endpoint at `/token` where a username/password login is possible.
 The endpoint will return a token, which is valid for 1 hour.
 This token has to be provided with every api call that requires authentication.
 Currently, these calls are `GET /me` - `PUT /dataset` - `PUT /dataset/dataset-id` - `DELETE /dataset/dataset-id`.
 The passwords are stored as bcrypt hashes and are not visible to anyone.